West Virginia State Police: Recruitment and training

 The West Virginia Division of Criminal Justice Services is responsible for setting minimum physical ability standards for police officers working in the state.
 In 2007, following a national trend, it relaxed the physical ability standards for aspiring police officers.
 Right now, any police applicant must do at least 27 push-ups/minute, 29 sit-ups/minute and be able to run 1.5 mi in a maximum time limit of 14 minutes 53 seconds.
 The State Police, however, chose not to follow those standards unlike most local police agencies in West Virginia.
 The agency's recruiters still require applicants to perform at least 27 push-ups/minute, 29 sit-ups/minute and those same applicants have to run 1.5 mi in no more than 14 minutes 52 seconds, which were all the initial minimum requirements for all police departments in West Virginia.

 Training at the paramilitary academy lasts about 25 weeks compared to about 16 weeks for officers from other departments (trained at the same academy).
 When cadets graduate, they are promoted to the rank of "Trooper."
 They can be stationed anywhere in the 55 West Virginia counties working from detachments (barracks).
 They serve an eighteen-month probationary period that starts at the time they enter the academy.
-After completing successfully that probationary period, they are eligible to receive an associate degree in police sciences through the Marshall Technical and Community College program.
+After successfully completing that probationary period, they are eligible to receive an associate degree in police sciences through the Marshall Technical and Community College program.

 Personnel

 The State Police has struggled with staffing issues for many years and the problem seems to persist mainly due to lack of funding to dramatically increase the number of road troopers.
 As of 2013, the agency employed well above 600 sworn officers, making it de facto the largest law enforcement agency in the state.
 The State Police is heavily relied upon to assist in many of the 55 West Virginia counties.
 In September 2013, news organizations started reporting a new initiative from the agency to increase manpower.
 The Accelerated Cadet Program targets local West Virginia police officers who want to join the State Police.
-Once hired, such officers would train for only 11 weeks instead of the 25 weeks normal cadets go through.
+Once hired, such officers would train for only 11 weeks, instead of the 25 weeks normal cadets go through.

 The State Police is and has been the only agency to operate a law enforcement academy in West Virginia.
-It trains its own troopers but also all other law enforcement officers from the state: sheriff deputies, city and college police officers, and motor carrier enforcement officers who, unlike in some states, are not part of the State Police but have their own separate agency.
+The state police academy trains West Virginia State Police Troopers and all county and local police departments in the state.